 Floors including sub-floors

-Repair category 1
+Repair category 2

-Notes No significant defects noted within the limitations of the inspection.
+Notes Cracked floor tiles noted within the hallway at ground floor level.

-Internal joinery and kitchen fittings

-Repair category 1

-Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.
+It is assumed that any internal glazing has been replaced with adequate safety glass.